-- One standard glass of warm to hot water
+- One glass of warm to hot water

 - 1 teaspoon of cayenne powder

-- Aids in support of the heart, kidneys, lungs, pancreas, spleen and digestive track
+- Supporting the heart, kidneys, lungs, pancreas, spleen, and digestive tract

-- Various forms of topical pains such as arthritis, fibromyalgia, osteoarthritis, rheumatism, lumbago and spasms.
+- Alleviating topical pains such as arthritis, fibromyalgia, osteoarthritis, rheumatism, lumbago, and spasms

-- Used externally for sprains, itching, psoriasis, pleurisy
+- Used externally for sprains, itching, psoriasis, and pleurisy

 Growing Cayenne Peppers

-Peppers need warm soil to grow properly.
-That is why raised garden beds are perfect for peppers.
-As stated up there, 5 gallon buckets work just as well with the right soil and drainage.
-This video is great on how to make your bucket ready for planting peppers or tomatoes.
-I use bagged organic potting soil because our soil is clay like and I just prefer buying potting soil to mix up on my own.
-When I mix up my soil, I use the bagged organic potting soil (not the kind for house flowers or pre-fertilized) and cow compost.
-I usually mix it 50/50 and throw in about 15% perlite.
-If you can’t find any regular potting soil, you can use sphagnum instead only at a 40/60 ratio.
-(40% sphagnum 60% cow compost)
+Peppers require warm soil to grow properly, making raised garden beds ideal for them.
+As mentioned earlier, 5-gallon buckets also work well with the right soil and drainage.
+This video offers helpful guidance on preparing a bucket for planting peppers or tomatoes.
+It’s recommended to use bagged organic potting soil, particularly for those with clay-like soil.
+When preparing your soil mixture, use bagged organic potting soil (not the kind for houseplants or pre-fertilized), cow compost, and perlite.
+A typical mix consists of 50% potting soil, 50% cow compost, and 15% perlite.
+If you can’t find regular potting soil, you can substitute sphagnum at a 40/60 ratio (40% sphagnum, 60% cow compost).

 How, What and When to feed/water your peppers:

-I use Miracle Grow for tomatoes.
-As you see in this picture, you can buy it to attach to your water hose; the water fills it up and mixes the solution for you.
-There is a button on there that you can turn to feed the fertilizer to your plants or just water from the hose.
-I feed my peppers this mix once a week by watering as I normally would.
-My peppers are in garden boxes, so I tend to water them every morning before the sun is high in the sky.
-You do want to let your soil mix dry out before you water again.
-For us, that is daily and garden box soil tends to stay warmer than in the ground which makes them PERFECT for peppers.
+I use Miracle-Gro for tomatoes, which can be easily attached to your water hose, as shown in this picture.
+The water fills it up and mixes the solution for you.
+There’s a button that allows you to switch between feeding the fertilizer to your plants or just watering with the hose.
+I feed my peppers this mix once a week while watering them as usual.
+My peppers are in garden boxes, so I water them every morning before the sun gets too high.
+Be sure to let your soil mix dry out before watering again.
+Garden box soil usually stays warmer than in-ground soil, making it ideal for peppers.